PNguyen-Tech/Cloud-Engineering/Terraform-Projects/Readme.md

 * **State Management:** Configuring secure, remote backends to safely manage state tracking, resource locking, and collaboration.
 * **Security & Perimeter Hardening:** Setting up strict Network Security Groups (NSGs), isolated subnets, and secure access vectors to protect data in transit and at rest.

-## Terraform Code Remidner
+## Terraform Code Reminder
-terraform init
+terraform init: downloads the required cloud provider plugins and sets up your working directory.
-terraform plan
+terraform plan: previews a secure dry run of exactly what infrastructure will be created, changed, or deleted.
-terraform apply
+terraform apply:  fires off the live API calls to physically build your configured resources in the cloud.
-terraform destroy
+terraform destroy: systematically tears down and deletes every cloud resource managed by that script to safely clean your slate.